-Dr. Brown is a Clinical Assistant Professor of Pathology at Stanford University.
+Dr. Brown is a Clinical Assistant Professor of Pathology at Stanford University and Staff Pathologist at VA Palo Alto.
 She completed her residency training in Anatomic and Clinical Pathology followed by Surgical Pathology and Dermatopathology fellowships at Stanford.
-She is board certified in both Anatomic Pathology and Clinical Pathology (American Board of Pathology) and will take Dermatopathology boards in the Fall of 2018.
-Her research interests include cutaneous lymphoma and histiocytic neoplasms.
+She is board certified in Anatomic Pathology and Clinical Pathology and Dermatopathology.
+Her research interests include cutaneous histiocytic and soft tissue neoplasms.

 Dr. Novoa is a clinical assistant professor in the Dermatology and Pathology departments at Stanford University.
 He earned his bachelor and medical degrees from Harvard University and Harvard Medical School.
 He completed his medical internship at Columbia University Medical Center and his dermatology residency at University Hospitals-Case Western Reserve School of Medicine before pursuing a dermatopathology fellowship at the University of Pennsylvania.
 His research interests include the medical applications of artificial intelligence, cutaneous lymphomas, and the side effects of targeted therapies.
 His work has been featured in The Wall Street Journal and PBS NOVA.